aphcoder/ogre-ios-helloworld/README.md

-* For IOS SIMU, viewport and Sinbad are rendered properly
+* For IOS SIMU, viewport, Sinbad and SdkTray are rendered properly

-* For IOS Device, viewport and Sinbad are rendered properly
+* For IOS Device, viewport, Sinbad and SdkTray are rendered properly
     * need to sign a development team for xcode project
     * The media resources is "Media" and not "media"
     * Very tricky part to compile first for SIMU, keep track of some generated stuffs, clean and build for Device

-* For Win10 VS Community 2017 (Debug x64) viewport and Sinbad are rendered properly
+* For Win10 VS Community 2017 (Debug x64) viewport, Sinbad and SdkTray are rendered properly
     * Convenient for people working with Win environment (VS Studio, Blender)
     * Debug x64 (for development env purpose only)